dzimine/serverless-swarm/README.md

 TODO: Continue expanding the workflow to make more representative.

 ## Misc
-* To run a second setup on the same box:
+* To run a parallel setup on the same dev box:
     * Pick a different domain and IP range, e.g. `*.dev.net`, `192.168.88.*`):
     * Clone another copy of swarm-pipeline
     * Add a new section to the `~/.ssh/config`: